Herod Antipas: Early life

 Antipas was a son of Herod the Great, who had become king of Judea, and Malthace, who was from Samaria.
 His date of birth is unknown but was before 20 BC.
-Antipas, his full brother Archelaus and his half-brother Philip, were educated in Rome.
+Antipas, his full brother Archelaus, and his half-brother Philip were educated in Rome.

 Antipas was not Herod's first choice of heir.
 That honour fell to Aristobulus and Alexander, Herod's sons by the Hasmonean princess Mariamne.
 It was only after they were executed (c.
-7 BC), and Herod's oldest son Antipater was convicted of trying to poison his father (5 BC), that the now elderly Herod fell back on his youngest son Antipas, revising his will to make him heir.
-During his illness in 4 BC, Herod had yet another change of heart about the succession.
-According to the final version of his will, Antipas' elder brother Archelaus was now to become king of Judea, Idumea and Samaria, while Antipas would rule Galilee and Perea with the lesser title of tetrarch.
-Philip was to receive Iturea, Trachonitis, Batanea, Gaulanitis, Auranitis and Paneas also with the title of tetrarch.
+7 BC), and Herod's oldest son Antipater was convicted of trying to poison his father (5 BC), that Herod fell back on his youngest son Antipas, revising his will to make him heir.
+During his final illness, Herod had yet another change of heart about the succession.
+According to the final version of his will, Antipas' elder brother Archelaus was to become king of Judea, Idumea, and Samaria, while Antipas would rule Galilee and Perea with the lesser title of tetrarch.
+Philip was to receive Iturea, Trachonitis, Batanea, Gaulanitis, Auranitis, and Paneas also with the title of tetrarch.

-Because of Judea's status as a Roman client kingdom, Herod's plans for the succession had to be ratified by Augustus.
+Because of Judea's status as a Roman client kingdom, Herod's plans for the succession had to be ratified by Emperor Augustus.
 The three heirs therefore travelled to Rome to make their claims, Antipas arguing he ought to inherit the whole kingdom and the others maintaining that Herod's final will ought to be honoured.
-Despite qualified support for Antipas from Herodian family members in Rome, who favoured direct Roman rule of Judea but considered Antipas preferable to his brother, Augustus largely confirmed the division of territory set out by Herod in his final will.
-Archelaus had, however, to be content with the title of ethnarch rather than king.
+Despite qualified support for Antipas from Herodian family members in Rome—who favoured direct Roman rule of Judea but considered Antipas preferable to his brother—Augustus largely confirmed the division of territory set out by Herod in his final will.
+Archelaus gained the title of ethnarch rather than king.